Pinterest tag What To Do After Popping a Pimple | Rael

 Use a Toner

-A toner is an ideal way to clean deeply, tighten pores, and hydrate your skin.
-Rael’s Daily Zen Balancing Toner is an alcohol-free formula designed to restore your skin to its natural pH levels and ensure it stays hydrated.
+A balancing or clarifying toner is an ideal way to clean deeply, tighten pores, and hydrate your skin.
+Look for a toner with succinic acid to absorb excess oil without stripping your skin of its natural oils.

-Our toner contains vitamin B5 and Chinaberry extract to soothe the skin and help encourage elasticity.
+Our toner contains vitamin B5 and licorice root extract to soothe the skin and help encourage a healthy skin barrier.
 This is especially helpful for skin that is damaged from picking and popping.
 The best part, our toner won’t dry the skin and leave it feeling uncomfortable.

 Cover With a Pimple Sticker